Kent County Council today reviewed the remuneration for its 81 councillors, which has been frozen since 2008.

 In addition to the eight year freeze, councillors voluntarily took a further cut of 1.5% in their basic remuneration and a 5.4% cut for those with special responsibilities in 2009 which, until today, remained in place.

-Today, the County Council agreed to restore remuneration to the 2008 level.
+Today, the County Council agreed to restore remuneration to the 2008 level, and voted for a 15% increase.

 Leader of KCC Paul Carter said: “Councillors of this authority have been extremely restrained over the last eight years, having frozen their allowances since 2008 and indeed also taken a significant voluntary reduction.